dmratliff00/EntraIDAudit/README.md

 ## Screenshots of the configurations within the “Security>Conditional Access” tab under the significant application(s) found under:
 ```
 Using Microsoft Entra Admin Center (GUI)
 1. Sign in to Microsoft Entra Admin Center.
 2. Navigate to Identity > Applications > Enterprise applications.
 3. Click on the Enterprise application in scope
 4. Navigate to Security>Conditional Access (on the left pane).
 Take a screenshot of this screen
 ```
-OR
+Link to skip to step 3:
 ```
 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview
 ```

 ## Screenshots of the Configurations of Conditional Access Policies

+Screenshots are only needed for Conditional Access Policies that enforce MFA for remote access, administrators, and users with access to the significant systems (determined by the `Enterprise Applications>users & groups` view from above)

 1. That are used to enforce MFA for the following scenarios:
 - Administrative Entra access (and AD if applicable)
 - Remote access
 - Significant system access